 Readings

-Connecting to the O'Reilly library may require a VPN connection and some work.
-Go to this page first.
-Enter 'University of Virginia' or use your UVA email as needed.
+Connecting to the O'Reilly library may require a VPN connection.
+Connect to the VPN, go to this page and enter 'University of Virginia' or use your UVA email as needed.

 • #2 - Skim the VB keyword dictionary by Microsoft.
 Use it as a reference that lists and explains all the keywords used by Visual Basic.